-The crystal clear waters surrounding Providencia Island, Colombia are as gorgeous as any you'll find on our beautiful blue planet.
+The crystal clear waters surrounding Providencia Island, Colombia, are as gorgeous as any on our beautiful blue planet.

-Alas, pretty Providencia Island is found in the Caribbean, closer to Nicaragua's coast than Colombia.
+Alas, pretty Providencia is found in the Caribbean, closer to Nicaragua's coast than Colombia in South America.

-Most travelers, whether Colombian or foreign, stop when they get to San Andres.
+Whether Colombian or foreign, most travelers stop when they get to San Andres.
 This has some advantages, especially if you're on a tight budget.

 It saves you time and money on transportation.
 You're more likely to meet other travelers, whether Colombian or foreign.

-The beaches of San Andres are larger, and there are more bars and restaurants.
+The beaches of San Andres are more extensive, and there are more bars and restaurants.
 If partying is your preference, this is the better island for it.

 Meanwhile, low-key and laidback Providencia has remained relatively undeveloped.
-The island has a population of just 5,000 residents.
+With its unspoiled beaches, the island has a population of just 5,000 residents.

 Expect this to change, though, as the Colombian government works to expand Providencia's El Embrujo Airport so it can get international flights.